This grant is open for applications

 2. Budget table and budget explanation for the proposed project: Please download and complete the budget form at the bottom of this page.
 An example of a completed budget form is also available.
 Do not use your own format.

-3. CVs of key staff working on the project (maximum 5 pages for each staff member in English): Please note only the first 5 pages of CVs which exceed the 5-page limit will be forwarded to the Academic Advisory Committee for assessment.
-Please include the CVs of anyone you plan to recruit for this project.
-Please combine all CVs into one document before uploading.
+3. CVs of key staff working on the project (maximum 5 pages for each staff member): Please note only the first 5 pages of CVs which exceed the 5-page limit will be forwarded to the Academic Advisory Committee for assessment.
+Include the CVs of anyone you plan to recruit for this project.
+Combine all CVs into one document before uploading.

 4. A letter from your senior university contact confirming your university’s commitment to the project